DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 <iframe width="510" height="325" src="https://www.youtube.com/embed/e9NI5XnEqHA" frameborder="0" allowfullscreen></iframe>

 ## Safety-Critical Development, AdaCore
-The talk from AdaCore engineer, Clément Bourgeois, was about Ada programming language, and general reflection on what possibilites are opening when programs written with lots of explicit information.
+The talk from AdaCore engineer, Clément Bourgeois, was about Ada programming language, and general reflection on what possibilities are opening when programs written with lots of explicit information.

 ![Clément Bourgeois](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9514.JPG "Clément Bourgeois"){:height="480px" width="480px"}

-One of the best moments in this talk was realization that your code can be mathematically proven for correctness.
-I think, it's really cool.
+One of the best moments in this talk was a realization that your code can be mathematically proven for correctness.
+I think it's really cool.
 That means not only your code works for test cases, but for _all_ possible types of inputs, and compiler making sure this is true for you.

 To learn more about Ada, the language of Aerospace computing, watch this presentation here.

 <iframe width="510" height="325" src="https://www.youtube.com/embed/xbv-Q3ddOg4" frameborder="0" allowfullscreen></iframe>

 ## You Deserve Nice Things
-The talk with an attractive name "You deserve nice things" by Soroush Khanlou ([@khanlou](https://twitter.com/khanlou)) presents approach that, I think, every developer should follow to make his or her life easier.
+The talk with an attractive name "You deserve nice things" by Soroush Khanlou ([@khanlou](https://twitter.com/khanlou)) presents an approach that, I think, every developer should follow to make his or her life easier.
 Namely, wrapping awkward-looking or not so readable APIs into better methods, primarily, using extensions.

 ![Soroush Khanlou](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9515.JPG "Soroush Khanlou"){:height="480px" width="480px"}